 - User must be a WPI student, graduate student, faculty, or staff member who is registered for the program

-- Do not share your unlock code with unregistered users
+- Do not share your unlock code with anyone

 Download the Movatic app and follow these instructions!
 Once you have filled in your credentials (please register with an @wpi.edu email address) and read and accepted both the Liability Form and Terms and Conditions, the Bike Share administrator will accept your user request.
 From there you are free to enjoy Gompei’s Gears Bike Share!